 No matter how small the procedure is, it is still surgery on the shoulder joint, and the recovery period can take from 6 weeks to several months.
 In the first phase, whether the operation involves the repair of damaged cartilage or cleaning the joint, the procedure will be arthroscopy – the recovery process is the same.
-There are two basic things to remember: the method is inadequately invasive, and the healing time is minimal.
+There are two basic things to remember: the method is minimally invasive, and the healing time is minimal.

 Understanding Shoulder Arthroscopy: What Happens During Surgery?